eonist/HCCQR-lib/README.md

 - Test the new ColorSplitter library with HCCQR photos ✅
 - Simplify the CPU core optimizations, by just dividing the image into 1-8 parts.
 Depending on cpu core/ thread count.
 Then assign each part to each cpu core with concurrentPerform (🚫 maybe not, rather batch-read the frames)
 - Remove alpha from the various conversion methods (alpha value is superfluous)
+- Maybe orgnaize the tests in the xcode project instead of in the spm.
+This way, the rename feature will work on test code